 DGSD is classified as an essential business during the COVID-19 pandemic.
 Our employees are our most valuable asset and we are committed to their health and safety.
-Our COVID-19 Preparedness Plan follows guidelines established by the Centers for Disease Control and Prevention (CDC), Illinois Department of Public Health (IDPH) guidelines, and the "Restore Illinois" 5-Phase plan put in place by Illinois Governor J.B.
+Our COVID-19 Preparedness Plan follows guidelines established by the Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA), Illinois Department of Public Health (IDPH) guidelines, and the "Restore Illinois" 5-Phase plan put in place by Illinois Governor J.B.
 Pritzker.
-The Restore Illinois Plan is included as Attachment A of this document.
+The Restore Illinois Plan and Illinois Resurgence Mitigation Plan are included as Attachment A of this document.
 Just as these guidelines have changed as research and science develop, this plan will be updated should these guidelines be modified.